GSA/ckanext-saml2/README.md

 ckanext-saml2
 ==============
-An extension to enable Single Sing On(SSO) for CKAN data portals via SAML2 Authentication.
+An extension to enable Single Sign On(SSO) for CKAN data portals via SAML2 Authentication.

 Requirements:
 ------------